MicrosoftDocs/windows-dev-docs/hub/apps/develop/files/index.md

 ---
 # Files, folders, and libraries with Windows App SDK

-Packaged Windows App SDK apps can use the APIs in the [Windows.Storage](/uwp/api/Windows.Storage), [Windows.Storage.Streams](/uwp/api/Windows.Storage.Streams), and [Windows.Storage.Pickers](/uwp/api/Windows.Storage.Pickers) namespaces to read and write text and other data formats in files, and to manage files and folders.
-In this section, you'll also learn about reading and writing app settings, about file and folder pickers, and about special sand-boxed locations such as the Video/Music library.
+Packaged Windows App SDK apps can leverage the powerful APIs provided by the [Windows.Storage](/uwp/api/Windows.Storage), [Windows.Storage.Streams](/uwp/api/Windows.Storage.Streams), and [Windows.Storage.Pickers](/uwp/api/Windows.Storage.Pickers) namespaces to efficiently read and write various data formats in files, as well as manage files and folders.
+This section covers essential topics such as reading and writing app settings, file and folder pickers, and accessing special sand-boxed locations like the Video/Music library.
+Learn how to optimize your app's file management capabilities with the Windows App SDK.

 Windows 10 and later OS releases provide a wide variety of APIs related to files, folders, libraries, and settings for apps.
 These features are available via a combination of WinRT and .NET APIs provided by the [Windows SDK](https://developer.microsoft.com/windows/downloads/windows-sdk) and [.NET SDK](https://dotnet.microsoft.com/en-us/download).